chef-boneyard/private-chef-administration/source/installation/ha.rst

 Monitor the initial device synchronization
 ------------------------------------------

-Before proceeding with the installation, allow the DRBD devices to fully synchronize.
+Before proceeding with the installation, **YOU MUST** allow the DRBD devices to fully synchronize.
 To observe the synchronization process, you can run:

 *Observe DRBD synchronization status*